 - Sabarimala: This is a very famous temple of Kerala.
 The temple worships Lord Ayyappa.
 The temple is on a hillock and offers breath taking beauty of the surroundings.
-November to Mid- January is the best time to visit the temple as this time the temple celebrates Mandalapooja and Makaravilakku.
-Also, the temple is close the rest of the year.
+November to Mid- January is the best time to visit Sabarimala temple as this time the temple celebrates Mandalapooja and Makaravilakku.
+Also, the temple is closed for the rest of the year.
 Besides the first five days of Vishnu month.
 This is a Malayalam month which is generally April as per English calendar.

 Hence, visit Kaviyoor Mahadeva Temple for a peaceful holiday.
 Moreover, this trip can be a gift to your family.
 Feel refreshed at the serene climate and feel divine.

 Janardhanan nair says